With so many beautiful things to do in Jeju, you should not miss it while you’re visiting South Korea!

 15. Take a day trip to Udo Island

-16. See the coast Yongmeori Beach
+16. See the coast from Yongmeori Beach

 17. Find all the canola fields

-On my fourth visit, the one thing that topped my list of things to do in Jeju was to find see those dang canolas in person!
+On my fourth visit, the one thing that topped my list of things to do in Jeju was to find see those dang yellow canolas in person!
 They’re another iconic nature symbol of the island, and I had never been able to see them because there’s not exactly a long enough holiday in March and April to make a trip down.

 Canola Fields in Jeju: